Blanche Grant: Professional career

 Before her career as an artist, Grant was a teacher and associate principal at high schools in East Bridgewater and Taunton, MA.

-Grant later became a part of Howard Pyle's circle of illustrators in Wilmington, Delaware and by 1914, she was an established magazine illustrator and landscape painter with a studio in New York.
+Grant later became a part of Howard Pyle's circle of illustrators in Wilmington, Delaware.
+At Pyle's premature passing in Italy in 1911, Grant, Olive Rush and Ethel Pennewill Leach were sharing his studio (see photo).
+By 1914, she was an established magazine illustrator and landscape painter with a studio in New York.

 In 1920 she moved to Taos, New Mexico where she created her most notable works: paintings of the Taos Pueblo Indians as well as writing several books on them, the history of Taos, and other parts of the Southwest including writing on Kit Carson.

 In 1922 when Grant was editor of the Taos newspaper, Bert G. Phillips presented to her the idea that she might write the story of the various artists that followed him and what brought each of them to Taos.
 This suggestion along with her work at the newspaper seems to have been the start of her long commitment to the community affairs of Taos and promoting tourism and the art colonies there.

 In 1925, she published three Taos related books titled: "One hundred Years Ago in Old Taos", "Taos Today", and "Taos Indians".
 In her book "One Hundred Years Ago in Old Taos", Grant includes illustrations of five paintings by Taos Society artists including Joseph Henry Sharp, Eanger Irving Couse and Bert Geer Phillips.
 Here she promotes an upcoming book to be titled "Taos and its Artists" This title was never published, probably because the Taos Society of Artists was disbanded in 1927.

 Her 1925 title "Taos Today" ends with a guide to Taos and sections on "How to get to Taos", "What there is to see", "Where to go" and "What to do", and includes a calendar with dates of various fiestas, dances and other celebrations of the Puebloan people.
 In addition, the book lists local artists studios where tourists can visit by appointment.
 The list includes: